STEL: N/A (Short Term exposure Limit - 15mins)

 |First Alarm:||Second Alarm:||Third Alarm:|

 It is also used as a fumigant in certain agricultural products.
 As a poison gas that leaves no residue on items it contacts, pure ethylene oxide is also employed as a sterilant for medical equipment and supplies that cannot support conventional high temperature steam sterilisation.
 Examples are devices that incorporate electronic components, plastic packaging or plastic containers.
-Ethylene Oxide gas infiltrates packages as well as products themselves to kill micro organisms that are left during production or packaging processes.
+It also infiltrates packages as well as products themselves to kill micro organisms that are left during production or packaging processes.

 Unfortunately, Ethylene Oxide possesses several physical and health hazards that merit special attention.
 EtO is both flammable and highly reactive.
 Acute exposures to Ethylene Oxide gas may result in respiratory irritation and lung injury, headache, nausea, vomiting, diarrhoea, shortness of breath, and cyanosis.
 Chronic exposure has been associated with the occurrence of cancer, reproductive effects, mutagenic changes, neurotoxicity, and sensitisation.